All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Between medical exams, you should regularly check your own skin.
 When you’re familiar with the look and feel of your skin, you can identify suspicious changes to moles, freckles and other marks.

-Your treatment strategy will depend on several factors.
+Your treatment strategy for melanoma will depend on several factors.
 These include whether we caught your melanoma early or whether it has spread.
 Your doctor may recommend you have one or more types of treatment, including: